-In addition to Connecticut, Massachusetts, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Pennsylvania, and Vermont, individuals in non-member states may also join NEWA, inquire at NEWA@cornell.edu.
+In addition to Connecticut, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Vermont, and Virginia individuals in non-member states may also join NEWA, inquire at NEWA@cornell.edu.
 NEWA makes it possible for farmers, consultants, processors, educators and faculty to share resources for weather data collection, analysis, distribution, and archiving.
 Read more about connecting to NEWA once you've got your weather station.

 |The weather station price includes